akhuntsaria/game-deals-twitter-bot/README.md

+# Reddit to Twitter Bot
-Fetches top posts from some subreddit and tweets them.
+Fetches posts from some subreddit and tweets them.
+Most of the functionality is configurable.
 Database is used for saving tweeted posts (to prevent tweeting of duplicates).

 # Requirements
 * Java 8+
 * Maven 3.6.3+
 * PostgreSQL 12.3+
-* (Optional) Docker version 19.03.8
+* (Optional) Docker version 19+

 # Installation
 * Change properties in application.properties